dfinity/examples/motoko/encrypted-notes-dapp-vetkd/README.md

 Currently, the only way to use this dapp is via manual local deployment (see below).

-Please also see the [README of the original encrypted-notes-dapp](../encrypted-notes-dapp/README.mdx) for further details.
+Please also see the [README of the original encrypted-notes-dapp](../encrypted-notes-dapp/README.md) for further details.

 ## Disclaimer

 This example uses an **insecure** implementation of [the proposed vetKD system API](https://github.com/dfinity/interface-spec/pull/158) in a pre-compiled form via the [vetkd_system_api.wasm](./vetkd_system_api.wasm). **Do not use this in production or for sensitive data**!
 This example is solely provided **for demonstration purposes** to collect feedback on the mentioned vetKD system API.

 ## Manual local deployment

+### Prerequisites

+- [x] Clone the example dapp project: `git clone https://github.com/dfinity/examples`

 ### Step 1: Choose which implementation to use by setting a respective environment variable.

-For **Motoko** deployment use
+For **Motoko** deployment use:

 ```sh
 export BUILD_ENV=motoko
 ```